Mid-Push/mid-push.github.io3/_pages/about.md

 Hi!
 I'm a fourth year Phd student at <a href='https://www.cmu.edu/'> Carnegie Mellon University </a>, advised by <a href='https://www.andrew.cmu.edu/user/kunz1/'>Prof. Kun Zhang</a>.

 My research interests lie in general causality and machine learning.
-Currently, I focus on transfer learning from causal perspective.
+Currently, I focus on representation learning from causal perspective.
 In particular, I have been working on <b>image-to-image translation, paired image synthesis and domain adaptation </b>for several years.
 I also have a strong passion for generative models, e.g., <b>GAN</b>, <b>normalizing flow</b> and <b>diffusion model</b>.

 Feel free to contact me if you find any research interests that we might share.
 I am always open to potential collaborations.